-When you consolidate, the new loan may feature a longer repayment period and therefore a lower monthly payment.
-If you’re in serious debt and ineligible for student loan forgiveness, consolidation may be a potential solution that’s worth considering.
+When you consolidate, the new loan may feature a longer repayment period and, therefore, a lower monthly payment.
+If you’re struggling with your student loan payments, consolidation may be a potential solution that’s worth considering.

 Should you consolidate your loans?

 As with any financial decision, it’s important to do your homework before you decide to consolidate your federal student loans.
 One of the best ways to determine whether consolidation is the right move in your situation is to compare the benefits and drawbacks.

 The main benefits of federal student loan consolidation include: